aditiisinha/art-table/README.md

 🌐 Deployment

-The app is deployed on Netlify/Cloudflare (not Vercel).
+The app is deployed on Netlify

 🔗 Live Demo: https://art-table1.netlify.app